 Click on each to learn more!

-Co-sponsored by the American Friends Service Committee (AFSC) and co-presented with the DEFA Film Library at UMass Amherst, the Coolidge Corner Theater, and the Goethe-Institut Boston, this groundbreaking, first-of-its-kind film festival endeavors to educate all about the importance of Quakers of Color who for too long have remained within the margins of the Society of Friends and the wider world.
+The Black Quaker Lives Matter Film Festival is co-sponsored by the American Friends Service Committee (AFSC) and co-presented with the DEFA Film Library at UMass Amherst, the Coolidge Corner Theater, and the Goethe-Institut Boston.

 Our first screening will be a unique event, featuring a landmark dialogue between Nozizwe Madlala-Routledge and Palestinian Friend and AFSC General Secretary Joyce Ajlouny, the first two women of color to lead Quaker transnational organizations.
 The final screening on 9 April will also be presented at the Coolidge Corner Theater in Boston for a simultaneous online and in-person event.

 Our Guest Experts

 Bayard Rustin’s partner and adopted son

 Swarthmore professor, currently writing a book on African American and Palestinian Quakers

 Researcher and descendent of the Bustill-Mapps-Douglass family